holepunchto/hypercore-byte-stream/README.md

 // should contain the following { blockOffset, blockLength, byteOffset, byteLength }

 // options can be used be specify a byte range { start, length }
-// other options include, { wait, timeout, maxPrefetch }
+// other options include, { maxPrefetch }
-const stream = new ByteStream(core, id, options)
+// note that the stream will close the core session when done, ie it takes full ownership of it const stream = new ByteStream(core, id, options)

 // if the core only contains a single blob you can use the one helper to init the blob id for you